80 prison officers didn’t show up on day Daniel Khalife ‘escaped’

 The 21-year-old ex-solider, who had worked in the kitchen, was arrested on a canal towpath in west London on Saturday after being pulled off a bike by a plain-clothes counter-terrorism officer.

-Responding to a Labour question about staffing levels on the day of the incident, prisons minister Damian Hinds said only 61 per cent of Wandsworth’s officers attended their shift.
+Responding to a Labour question about staffing levels on the day of the incident, prisons minister Damian Hinds said only 61 per cent of Wandsworth’s officers attended work as expected.

 But the minister said: “All staff in both the kitchen and the gatehouse were on duty on 6 September.
 An initial investigation into Daniel Khalife’s escape did not find the staffing level to be a contributing factor.”

-The Sunak government has been reluctant to accept staff shortages or absences could be to blame for the apparent security breach.

-But an independent investigation led by ex-National Crime Agency boss Keith Bristow is now looking at Wandsworth’s wider shortcomings – with staffing levels set to be scrutinised.
+The Sunak government has been reluctant to accept staff shortages or absences could be to blame.
+But an independent probe led by ex-National Crime Agency boss is now looking at Wandsworth’s wider shortcomings – with staffing levels set to be scrutinised.

 Charlie Taylor, the chief inspector of prisons, has insisted that “there are too many prisoners in Wandsworth for the amount of staff” – adding that lack of officers was highlighted in his 2021 report.